How iPaaS Can Address the Top Concerns of CIOs

-So how can a modern integration Platform as-a-Service (iPaaS) help meet these needs?
+So how can a modern integration Platform-as-a-Service (iPaaS) help meet these needs?
 Let's explore each of these five areas.

 The Digitalization Imperative

 The COVID-19 pandemic has prompted a business transformation across industries.
-As part of this shift, companies are increasingly opting for as-a-service business models.
+As part of this shift, companies are increasingly opt for as-a-service business models.
 Take an office complex, for instance.
 Instead of purchasing monitors and loudspeakers, the company subscribes to an audiovisual service.
 An external provider takes care of the installation, maintenance, and replacement of the necessary equipment, all included in a single monthly fee.